 Changes in day to day habits can ease stress on the kidneys.
 It may slow damage to kidneys.
 Steps may include:

-- Watching your intake of fluids
+- Managing intake of fluids

-- Being as active as you can be
+- Being as active as possible

-- Checking your blood pressure at home and keeping it in a healthy range
+- Checking blood pressure at home and keeping it in a healthy range

-- Changing how you use pain medicine
+- Changing the use of pain medicine and avoiding NSAIDs

 Medicines help manage: